Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 **Justification of Short-and-Long-term Timeframes**
 - Short-term timeframe is the 5-year period from 2023 (2023–2028)
-Evaluating the wellness program within the next 5 years is a sufficient amount of time for Superlife to start seeing the impact on mortality rates, but not too extensive so as to allow them to adjust the program if needed, based on feedback and results, to ensure it achieves the project goals.
+Evaluating the wellness program within the next 5 years is a sufficient amount of time for SuperLife to start seeing the impact on mortality rates, but not too extensive so as to allow them to adjust the program if needed, based on feedback and results, to ensure it achieves the project goals.
 - Long-term timeframe of the 30-year period from 2023 (2023-2053)
 SuperLife offers products such as whole life, 20- and 30-year term insurance, and universal life products and hence have long-term implications for policyholders.
 Hence, this timeframe allows Superlife to recognise the long-term benefits in terms of lower mortality rates and higher customer retention.